EternityForest/pavillion/security.md

 ### PSK Nonce Request(Client to server, Security opcode 1)
 When a client wants to send a message to a server, it first sends a Nonce Request, which is simply a message with counter 0 followed by a single 1 byte as the opcode, then the client's 1 byte cipher number,then a 16 byte challenge, then the client's 16 byte Client ID.
-Servers recieving this should reply with a PSK Nonce.
+Servers recieving this should reply with a PSK Nonce if the cipher number specifies PSK encryption, or with an ECC Nonce otherwise.

 `CipherNumber[1], ClientChallenge[16],ClientID[16]`